 Second, the circumstances present in this matter are not generally applicable to other similarly situated properties.
-As noted above, the front setback requirement requested here is not "typical," considering the parcel does not abut a public or private road.

 Third, the purpose of seeking the variance is not "based exclusively upon reasons of convenience, profit or caprice."
-Rather, the Applicants seek to build a replacement garage, a common accessory structure.
-The difficulties the Applicants point to if forced to relocate the structure elsewhere are real and significant.
+Rather, the Applicants seek a reasonable accessory structure that will enhance their use and enjoyment of other improvements on their property.

 Fourth, the need for the variance does not arise from actions of the Applicant.
-As noted previously, the variance is required as a result of the Subject Property's topography and environmental features.
+The full use and enjoyment of the allowed swimming pool, per Applicant's testimony, will be enhanced by close physical proximity of this gazebo.

 Fifth, the variance will neither detrimentally affect the public welfare, injure other properties or improvements, nor change the character of the district.
-The neighboring property owners have been notified of the variance request to provide them with an opportunity to speak on the matter.
-The property owner who will be impacted by the proposed setback reduction, Mr. Gardiner, spoke in favor of the proposal.
+The neighboring property owners have been notified of the variance request to provide them with an opportunity to speak on the matter; none availed themselves of the opportunity.